chrisjgilbert/CV/README.md

 ### Makers Academy (November 2018 to January 2019)

-- Curious and passionate about code: freeCodeCamp Responsive Web Design Certification.
-- Fast, independent learner [PROVIDE EVIDENCE]
-- Great collaborator [PROVIDE EVIDENCE]
+- XP Values
+- SOLID principles

-- Ruby
+- Agile processes
-- RSpec
+- Growth mindset

 ### University of Brighton (2010 to 2012)

 - Music Production fDA
 - 2:1
-- Recorded and produced 3 EPs for local artists.

-### University of Sussex (2008 to 2010)

-- BA in History and Politics.
-- Completed the first year before switching to study Music Production.

 ## Experience

 **Offset Audio** (May 2017 to August 2018)
 *Dubbing Mixer*
-Worked with clients such as ITV, Comedy Central, MTV, Cartoon Network & 3Angrymen and Turner.
+Mixed and recorded audio for clients such as Director's Cut, ITV, Comedy Central, MTV, Cartoon Network & 3Angrymen and Turner.

 **McCann Erickson** (November 2014 to April 2017)
 *Sound Designer*
-Transitioned from an Assistant to a Sound Designer and worked on global advertising campaigns for clients such as Microsoft, Aldi, Subway, Shreddies, GWR, Xbox, PictureHouse & Bisto.
+Transitioned from an Assistant to full Sound Designer.
+Mixed and recorded audio for global advertising campaigns for clients such as Microsoft, Aldi, Subway, Shreddies, GWR, Xbox, PictureHouse & Bisto.

 **750mph** (June 2013 to October 2014)
 *Transfer Engineer*
 Started off as a runner making tea for engineers and clients before being promoted into the Transfer department.
-It involved managing all file imports and exports for studios.

 ## Interests
 - I produce a podcast 'A New Place Every Week' which is a food review show with a comedic edge (and comes out more like once a month!).